lcouper/CocciGenomics/Scripts/README.md

 ## Additional downstream steps of interest:
-- calculate # of SNPs differing between each possible pair
+- calculate # of SNPs differing between each possible pair (can maybe be done with program 'plink' (Available as a module on savio) according to : https://www.biostars.org/p/351404/
-- generate phylogenetic tree
+- generate phylogenetic tree: have seen 'MrBayes' as gold standard for this, but have never used it before
 - calculate overall nucleotide diversity
 - plot PCA